nrmkirkwood/nrmkirkwood.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Our energy choices today shape the future for generations to come.
-I'm committed to a career delivering zero emissions energy and sustainable technologies that benefit us today and tomorrow.
+Our choices today shape the future for generations to come.
+I'm committed to a career enabling sustainable technologies that benefit us today and tomorrow.

 With over a decade in advanced energy materials research and industry collaborations, I've transformed scientific breakthroughs into impactful technologies and steered pivotal industry-academia collaborations.